-Marjorie Kelly is a Senior Fellow and Director of Consultancy Services at The Democracy Collaborative, a research, consulting, and training organization that led development of the Evergreen Cooperatives in Cleveland, Ohio, and is a national leader in spreading a new paradigm of community development.
+Marjorie Kelly is a national leader in spreading a new paradigm of community development.
 This new paradigm, Community Wealth Building, is aimed at broadening ownership, stabilizing communities, and creating inclusive and sustainable economies.

 A Sampling of Kelly’s projects

-Kelly is Project Director of this project, which is a year-long collaboration, spearheaded by The Democracy Collaborative and supported by the Northwest Area Foundation, designed to help Native American communities better engage in comprehensive community economic development.
-Working with six organizations in Minnesota, South Dakota, Oregon and Washington, this intensive training, advisory, education, and business development program empowers participants to build and retain wealth by developing effective strategies that foster ownership of enterprise, increase access to local assets, and create and anchor jobs locally.
-Participants engage in one-on-one tailored coaching sessions; online webinars to examine a specific innovation in-depth; two-day group workshops and training sessions, with the opportunity to engage with experts as well as peers; and high-impact site visits to centers of community wealth building activity.
+Kelly directed this year-long project spearheaded by The Democracy Collaborative and supported by the Northwest Area Foundation.
+The Learning/Action Lab was designed to help Native American communities better engage in comprehensive community economic development.
+Working with six organizations in Minnesota, South Dakota, Oregon and Washington, this intensive training, advisory, education, and business development program empowered participants to build and retain wealth by developing effective strategies to foster ownership, increase access to local assets, and create anchor jobs locally.

-For many years, Kelly was a member of the Resource Team of consultants assisting with this Ford Foundation project, which aimed to articulate and test a new systems approach to rural economic development, as part of the foundation’s Expanding Livelihoods for Poor Households work.
-Kelly co-authored two reports, “Keeping Wealth Local: Shared Ownership and Wealth Control for Rural Communities,” looking at alternative ownership models at use in rural areas; and “Impact Investing for Rural Wealth Creation.”
-She worked with Emerging ChangeMakers Network of Alabama to launch a new community investing fund.
-And she worked with other grantee projects within the initiative to assess how best they can attract investments.
+For many years, Kelly was a member of the Resource Team (a group of consultants) assisting with this Ford Foundation project, which aimed to articulate and test a new systems approach to rural economic development, as part of the foundation’s Expanding Livelihoods for Poor Households work.
+Kelly co-authored two reports, “Keeping Wealth Local: Shared Ownership and Wealth Control for Rural Communities [pdf],” looking at alternative ownership models at use in rural areas; and “Impact Investing for Rural Wealth Creation [pdf].”

 Ownership and financial design for social mission